-Karamac-Dunnfield Creek Loop Trail is a 13.4 mile moderately trafficked loop trail located near Columbia, NJ that features beautiful wild flowers and is rated as moderate.
+Karamac-Dunnfield Creek Loop Trail is a 13.4 mile moderately trafficked loop trail located near Columbia, New Jersey that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Holy lord what a hike!!
 A whole lot of everything from creeks, rocks, meadows, amazing views and a beautiful lake.